sebastian-ahmed/stock_tools/README.md

   --infile <stock transaction file>
                         Specifies the file which contains stock transactions.
 Supported formats are .csv and .json --outfile <output report file>
-                        Optionally specifies an output file for the report --date_start <YYYY-MM-DD>
+                        Optionally specifies an output file base-name for the reports --date_start <YYYY-MM-DD>
                         Optionally specifies a start date for report generation.
 If not specified, the date of the first transaction is used
   --date_end <YYYY-MM-DD>